Landscaping & Lawn

 Auto Season Renewal + Upsells

 Text every client 30 days before their season starts: "Want us back this spring?
 Reply YES to confirm your spot."
 Add seasonal upsell offers — aeration in spring, leaf removal in fall, snow contracts in winter.
-One text per client per season can recover $10K–$20K in otherwise-lost revenue.
+One text per client per season goes after $10K–$20K in between-seasons revenue.

 #2